Capstone-Projects-2023-Spring/project-discord-classroom/documentation/docs/system-architecture/design.md

 <div>This Diagram shows the process of a student wanting to take a Practice Quiz.</div>
 <br/>

-1. Student types `/pquiz`
+1. Student types `/tutor quiz`
 2. The Bot reads the command and sends a request for the list of quizzes available to the API.
 3. The API gets the data from the database and returns it to the Bot.
 4. The Bot lists the available quizzes.
-5. The Student reads the available quizzes and types `/pquiz` 2 to take the quiz they want.
+5. The Student reads the available quizzes and types `/tutor quiz` 2 to take the quiz they want.
 6. The bot reads the command and sends the request for the specific quiz to the API.
 7. The API gets the questions from the database and returns them to the Bot.
 8. The Bot DMs the student the questions.